saolof/pgxcron/README.md

 ## Near term priorities

-This is usable but in a fairly early state.
-Near term priorities include improving the logging using slog, improving HTTP monitoring, and adding a few more configuration options with sane defaults.
+This is somewhat usable but in a somewhat early state.
+Near term priorities include improving the logging using slog, adding a few more configuration options with sane defaults, implementing an automated integration test workflow, and packaging for alpine apk.